Vyral/base-template/_posts/2020-10-20-how-should-i-winterize-my-home.md

 **5\.
 Blow out the sprinkler system.** Again, freezing water left inside will damage the system.

 **6\.
-Put stakes around the driveway.** This is especially key if you have snow plows coming through in the winter, it will keep them from hitting things.&nbsp;
+Put stakes around the driveway.** This is especially key if you have snow plows coming through in the winter; it will keep them from hitting things.&nbsp;

 If you have any questions about this list or you’re considering buying or selling, please give us a call or send an email.
 We would love to help you.